Óscar Espinosa Chepe: Arrest and trial

 US$13,600 had been discovered sewn into one of his jackets.
 Espinosa was subsequently convicted and sentenced to 20 years in prison.
 He was one of approximately 75 dissidents arrested and tried.

 Following a rejected appeal by Espinosa, the Representative of the United Nations Commission on Human Rights, Christine Chanet, appealed to President Castro to pardon him.
 The administration of U.S. President George W. Bush appealed to Castro on Espinosa's behalf, calling on the government to provide treatment for his liver disease.
 A spokesman described the Cuban government as "going out of its way" to be inhumane to its prisoners.
 Espinosa's wife Leiva reported that he had lost forty pounds since his arrest and was kept in a cell with no windows or running water.

 Leiva became active in the Ladies in White, a group of wives of political prisoners which marched through Havana each Sunday protesting their husbands' detention.
 She continued to march even after Espinosa's early release.

 Release

 Espinosa was released from prison along with fellow writer Raúl Rivero on November 29, 2004, after serving just over 19 months of his prison sentence; It was his sixty-fourth birthday.
 The authorities granted him medical parole because his already poor health had declined seriously during his incarceration.

 After his release, he called on the government to release the remaining Black Spring prisoners, stating, "The government really committed a very big error with us.
 We are completely peaceful and we want only the reconciliation of Cuban society."

 In 2006, Espinosa stated his opposition to U.S. funding for the Cuban dissident movement, calling it "counterproductive" and stating that the Cuban people must solve its own problems.
-Following Raúl Castro's assumption of the presidency, Espinosa expressed his hope that Castro could be the Deng Xiaoping of Cuba, improving the economy and the standard of living.
+Following Raúl Castro's assumption of the presidency, Espinosa expressed his hope that Raúl could be the Deng Xiaoping of Cuba, improving the economy and the standard of living.